Vijay0710/expense-tracker-api/README.md

 ### 3. Configure settings

-Create a folder named `templates` in the project directory and and create a file named `settings.py`
+Create a folder named `templates` in the project directory and create a file named `settings.py`

 ```
 DATABASE_NAME = 'ExpenseTrackerDatabase'